-BMC Racing Team’s Australian rider Rohan Dennis sets the new hour record with 52.491 kilometers (32.616 mi), beating Matthias Brändle’s record by over 600 metres, at the Velodrome Suisse in Grenchen, Switzerland.
+BMC Racing Team’s Australian rider Rohan Dennis breaks the hour record with 52.491 kilometers (32.616 mi), beating Matthias Brändle’s record by over 600 meters, at the Velodrome Suisse in Grenchen, Switzerland.

 “I am pretty tired but really, really proud.
 BMC made it easy.
 The whole week leading into this was very stressless.
 There was no pressure.
 It was perfect for me.
 It almost felt easy, although it wasn’t.
 It is great.”

 Australian cyclists Jack Bobridge, Rohan Dennis, and Dutchman Thomas Dekker tried to break the Hour Record within a few weeks, between 31 January and 25 February 2015.
 Dennis was the only one of the three to set a new record, and in doing so was the first rider to cover more than 52 kilometers (32.3 mi).

 Rohan Dennis breaks the Hour Record – full replay

 - Hour Record on Wikipedia

 - Alto de l’Angliru: the hardest climb in cycling’s Grand Tours - September 13, 2023